-Our suppliers all have some form of environmental and labour accreditations, and when you enquire about particular products we will list the certifications that apply to it.
+Our suppliers all have some form of environmental and labour accreditations, and when you enquire about particular products we can list the certifications that apply to it.
 You can read more about the different types of accreditation by clicking here.
-As everything we stock is either organic cotton, recycled plastic or a blend of the two, the carbon emissions used in their production are significantly less than conventional cotton and polyester.
-You can have a look at the Impact page to see the environmental benefits of these materials.

 The vast majority of our stock is held in the UK and delivered to us by DPD's carbon neutral service.

-Everything sent out by ZNC is sent in sustainable, recyclable packaging.
-For public customers ordering from the site, this takes the form of easily recycled letterbox-size cardboard boxes or craft paper bags.
-All our packaging now comes from Lil Packaging, and is 100% recyclable and biodegradable.
+Everything sent out by ZNC is sent in plastic-free, recyclable packaging.
+For public customers ordering from the site, this takes the form of easily recycled letterbox-size cardboard envelopes or craft paper bags.
+The majority of our B2C packaging now comes from Lil Packaging, and is 100% recyclable and biodegradable.
 It can even be composted right in your garden due to an additive in the material, and comes with instructions on the bag!
 It's printed with vegetable ink and made right here in the UK.
 Boxes are sealed with recyclable paper tape and paper stickers.

-One of the most regularly used items in our workshop is parchment paper which is used to prevent ink transfer when printing designs on to garments.
+One of the most regularly used items in our workshop was parchment paper which is used to prevent ink transfer when printing designs on to garments.
 Traditionally this is coated in a waxy chemical to make it non-stick, which makes it very difficult to recycle, and this made up the vast majority of our landfill-bound waste.
 We scoured the internet to find an eco-friendly alternative and found one, made from FSC certified trees, chemical free and best of all - compostable!
-We now use this for all prints, reducing our waste even further.
+We now use this or reusable teflon sheets for all prints, reducing our waste even further.

 Not only do we offer free educational talks on the environmental impact of the clothing industry and regularly post about the same on our social media pages, but we also are constantly learning within the company.